 Drawing Matter begins with the drawing itself.
-Our interest is in drawings that fall under the rubric of architecture and prompt us to think again: about the practice of drawing, about the intentions and conventions created by drawings, about the real and imaginary architectures they produce; about what drawings might be ‘for’ and what the designer’s hand might be showing, or doing, that the building cannot.
+Our interest is in drawings for architecture, and we look hardest at the practice of representation: at the intentions with which the drawing was made, the conventions on which it depends, the real and imagined architecture it reproduces, and at what the designer’s hand might show which the building itself cannot.

-The website provides a place where selections of work from both the Drawing Matter archive and other collections are made visible and available for discussion, supported by our associated events and activities.
-We hope to circulate a small part of the wealth of knowledge that informs the discipline.
-In this endeavour we are grateful to our network of institutions, museums and galleries; educators, curators, collectors and archivists; architects, artists and writers, critics, historians and friends, from around the world.
+This website is intended to offer a forum in which relevant material from our own and other collections is made more visible and available for discussion, supported by associated events and activities.
+We are grateful to all in our network of institutions, museums and galleries; educators, curators, scholars, collectors and archivists; architects, artists, writers and critics, historians and friends from around the world.

 Tina Di Carlo